Touch starvation: COVID-19 pandemic

-The COVID-19 pandemic greatly restricted the ability of much of the world's population to engage in regular physical contact with others.
-Most sources suggest this had a pronounced effect on most people's mental and emotional well-being amid the lockdown period, but long term impacts are yet unknown.
+The COVID-19 pandemic greatly restricted the ability of much of the world's population to engage in regular physical contact with others, following scientific and factually backed consensus on the establishment of social distancing measures (SDM) to reduce the possibility of human-to-human transmission of SARS-CoV-2, such as governmental stay-at-home mandates and social distancing.
+In the active pandemic period, diminishing of subjective human perception on the pleasure surging from touching other humans was recorded, but the overall perception on pleasure from social connections that do not require touch heightened.
+Most sources suggest this had a pronounced effect on most people's mental and emotional well-being amid the lockdown period, but long term impacts are yet not known with certainty.